Top Locations to Propose in Chicago

 This Chicago Jazz Age landmark hotel features one of the only private rental rooftops for proposals in Chicago.
 The Astor Terrace offers unforgettable Gold Coast views to pop the question.

-The Astor Terrace is located on 17th floor Penthouse of the hotel and features a private powder room, indoor conservatory (in case of rain), and the outdoor terrace with teak-lined flooring.
-The terrace features views to the North, East with lake views and south to the city.
-The Astor Terrace is 682 square feet indoors and 645 square feet on the terrace for a total of 1327 square feet.
+The Astor Terrace is located on the 17th floor of the hotel’s penthouse and features a private powder room, indoor Conservatory (in case of rain), and outdoor terrace with teak-lined flooring.
+The balcony features views to the North, East, with lake views, and south to the city.
+The Astor Terrace is 682 square feet indoors and 645 square feet on the terrace, for a total of 1327 square feet.

-The Ambassador was once filled with A-list guests, including Frank Sinatra, Humphrey Bogart, Marilyn Monroe and Lauren Bacall.
+The Ambassador once hosted A-list guests, including Frank Sinatra, Humphrey Bogart, Marilyn Monroe, and Lauren Bacall.

 Ambassador Chicago, originally named Ambassador East, opened its doors in 1926.
 With a brief stint as Public Hotel, Ambassador Chicago’s new name is a nod to its roots.
 Known as Chicago’s first boutique hotel, iconic celebrity visitors of note include Bill Murray and The Rolling Stones.
 Known for its sweeping views of Lake Michigan and easy access to Michigan Avenue, the Windy City’s main shopping boulevard, this hotel sits at the heart of the Gold Coast.